icrc/hcw-i18n/README.md

 # How to modify translations used by this project

 Go to https://translate.iabsis.com/projects/icrc/
+to download all translations in a zip file, use the main menu `Files` from this URL.

 ## How to generate HCW docker images
 - Go to [hcw-i18n/actions](https://github.com/icrc/hcw-i18n/actions)